-Pipework shall be designed so that any liquid or gas vented or drained during cooldown or from safety valves or seal drains is diverted safely away from the operating area in a manner so that the gas or liquid does not impinge on personnel or other equipment or cause high oxygen concentrations.
+Pipework shall be designed so that any liquid or gas vented or drained during cooldown or from relief valves or seal vents is diverted safely away from the operating area.
+It should be diverted so that the gas or liquid does not impinge on personnel or other equipment or cause high oxygen concentrations.

-6.5.4 Emergency shut-off valve
+6.5.4 Emergency shutoff valve

-A fail-safe, actuated, emergency shut-off valve shall be installed in the suction piping of oxygen pumps connected to large volumes of oxygen [8].
+A fail-safe, actuated, emergency shutoff valve shall be installed in the suction piping of oxygen pumps connected to large volumes of oxygen [7].
 The valve should be one that shuts off automatically on a pump trip or is actuated by the operator in the event of a problem.
 The user shall determine for what volume this valve is used, keeping in mind that the intent is to avoid large oxygen spills and resulting safety hazards.

-There can be circumstances where multiple pumps having a common header can rely on a common suction shut-off valve.
+There can be circumstances where multiple pumps having a common header can rely on a common suction shutoff valve.
 Examples of this are (a) where it is acceptable for both pumps to trip if one shuts down, or (b) where pumps are installed in parallel and only one unit is operated at a time.

-The emergency shut-off valve, unless internal to a storage tank, shall be located between the oxygen volume and both the suction filter and the elbow closest to the pump inlet.
+The emergency shutoff valve, unless internal to a storage tank, shall be located between the oxygen volume and both the suction filter and the elbow closest to the pump inlet.
 If it is installed close enough to the pump so the valve could be rendered inoperative by fire or flying shrapnel as a result of either a cold-end or warm-end incident, it shall be shielded by a barrier.